matter-labs/zksync-era/docs/advanced/bytecode_compression.md

 ## Overview

-As we are a rollup - all the bytecodes that contracts use in our chain must be copied into L1 (so that the chain can be reconstructed from L1 if needed).
+As we are a rollup - all the bytecodes that contracts used in our chain must be copied into L1 (so that the chain can be reconstructed from L1 if needed).

 Given the want/need to cutdown on space used, bytecode is compressed prior to being posted to L1.
 At a high level